Al-Dimas

-Al-Dimas (الديماس), also known as Ad-Dimas, is a town in Syria, located west of the capital city of Damascus.
-According to the Syria Central Bureau of Statistics, the town had a population of 14,574 in the 2004 census.
+Al-Dimas (الديماس), also known as Ad-Dimas, is a town in Syria, located very close to the Syria-Lebanon border, According to the Syria Central Bureau of Statistics, ad-dimas had a population of 14,574 in the 2004 census.
+The town lies right on the Lebanese border almost within Lebanese territory itself.

+History

+Historically Ad-Dimas was an uninhabited mountain pass along the strategic Wadi Barada transit route similar to the neighboring historic pass of Khan Maysalun the area had no permanent buildings.
+Prior the creation of the formal Syria-Lebanon border families mainly from the neighboring Beqaa Valley modern-day Lebanon moved to this empty terrain, constructing the town's first permanent settlements and agricultural estates.
+As a result, the modern population of Al-Dimas heavily consists of lineages with deep ancestral, cultural, and familial roots tied directly across the close Lebanese border.

 Al-Dimas is the location where a Canadian peacekeeping aircraft crashed after being shot down by three Syrian surface-to-air missiles on August 9, 1974.

 Climate

 In Ad Dimas, there is a Mediterranean climate.
 Rainfall is higher in winter than in summer.
 The Köppen-Geiger climate classification is Csa.
 The average annual temperature in Ad Dimas is 14.7 °C. About 432 mm of precipitation falls annually.